-The Balkans or Southeast Europe is a geographical and cultural region in the southeastern part of the European continent, east of the Italian Peninsula, and in the western and north-western part of Anatolia.
+The Balkans, also sometimes referred to as Southeast Europe, is a geographical and cultural region in the southeastern part of the European continent.
+It’s east of the Italian Peninsula in the western and northwestern part of Anatolia.

 Balkan Countries List